-Record the Drought Severity Index each month and when drought conditions exist, post the drought stage and any appropriate drought restrictions at the District's office.
+Record the Drought Severity Index each month, post the drought stage, and any appropriate drought restrictions at the District's office.

 In conjunction with the drought index, the General Manager may utilize flow rates from the Sabinal and Medina Rivers to determine appropriate drought stages.
 The General Manager shall post the drought stage and any appropriate drought restrictions at the District's office each month.